SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/howto/index.md

 ![icon][img1]

-The **Task** button contains tasks such as sending e-mails, mass-editing and exporting.
+The **Task** button contains tasks such as sending emails, mass-editing and exporting.
 Which tasks are displayed depends on what type of records the selection consists of (what is selected in the **Selection of** field) and which tab is active.

 > [!NOTE]
 > Certain tasks described here are not available to all user levels.
 A description of the different user levels can be found in the **Help for SuperOffice Settings and maintenance**.
 Some tasks are only available for specific tabs.